SIGN IN / UP

 0 0 * * * find /var/log \( -name "*.[0-9]" -o -name "*.*.[0-9]" -o -name "*.gz" \) -exec rm {} \; && find /var/log/ -type f -name "*log" -exec cp /dev/null {} \;

-2. Clearing the repository cache:
+2. Cleaning the repository cache:

 yum clean all